valeagent/youtube-downloader/README.md

    ./setup_venv.sh
    ```

+3. **User Agent Setup**:
+   - During setup, you will be prompted to enter your browser's user agent.
+   - Open your web browser (Chrome, Firefox, etc.) and visit [https://www.whatismybrowser.com/](https://www.whatismybrowser.com/).
+   - Look for "User Agent" and copy the entire string.
+   - Paste it into the terminal when prompted.

 ## FFmpeg Installation

 ### Windows
 1. Download FFmpeg from https://ffmpeg.org/download.html
 2. Extract the files
-3. Add the `bin` folder to your system PATH
+3. Add the `bin` folder to your system PATH !

 ### Linux
 ```bash